opf/openproject/docs/release-notes/6-1-4/README.md

     ([\#24407](https://community.openproject.com/projects/openproject/work_packages/24407/activity)).
   - Filter “Show all work packages” on MyPage did not work correctly.
-  - <span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-45">Project</span>
-    filter was lost on the second page of the search results page.
+  - Project filter was lost on the second page of the search results page.

 For further information on the release, please refer to the [Changelog v.6.1.4](https://community.openproject.com/versions/827) or take a look